Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Undigested Insects And Leopard Geckos

-Undigested insects in leopard gecko poop might be a result of improper basking temperatures in the enclosure.
+Undigested insects in leopard gecko stool might result from improper basking temperatures in the enclosure.
 It could also be caused by internal parasites or impaction.
 Evaluate their surroundings and consider taking a stool sample to the veterinarian.

 In addition to differently colored stool samples, you might also notice undigested insects in their poop from time to time.